 • Member, Panel of Mergers and Takeovers (since 2005)

 Bill Morris is an established professional speaker, registered with Celebrity Speakers.
 His themes include transport, management of change, diversity, conflict resolution, globalisation and the economy.
 He is also a regular broadcaster on current social, economic and political issues.
-In 2005 he presented a Radio Four series, "Workaday World".
+In 2005 he presented a Radio Four series, "Workaday World" and in 2010, a programme on William Cuffay, a key organiser of the Chartist uprising in 1848.

 In November 2003 he received a Knighthood from the Queen.